tpg/deadbolt/README.md

 Deadbolt is simple by design.
 If you need something more feature rich, there are plenty of other choices.
 If this doesn't fit the bill, then my go to package is Spatie's [laravel-permission](https://github.com/spatie/laravel-permission) package.

+## Requirements

+Version 3 requires PHP 8.1 or later and Laravel 10 or later.
+If you're still using older versions then you'll need to stick with version 2.2.

 ## Installation

 Deadbolt can be installed via Composer: